OpenTTD/OpenTTD/docs/logging_and_performance_metrics.md

 - `newgrf_profile` - show a list of loaded GRFs and their index numbers.
 - `newgrf_profile <grf-num> <days>` - Begin profiling the GRF and run profiling for that many in-game days.
-Automarically writes a CSV file to the screenshot folder at the end.
+Automatically writes a CSV file to the screenshot folder at the end.

 Only one GRF can be profiled at a time.
 Trying to start a second profiling